gltrujillo/gciProject/README.md

 ## About The Project

 Our final deliverable in response to our grand challenge is a website prototype that can take in voices and write out formatted notes on what is being said.
-It can receive vocal input through files or real-time speech by the user.
-In later versions, it should be able to create more sophisticated notes that can be used in class for lectures.
+It can receive vocal input through sound files.
+In later versions, it should be able to create more sophisticated notes based on real-time voice input that can be used in class for lectures.
 It should be noted that this repo does not include API keys for privacy reasons and that these files are a skeleton of the finished code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>